top of page

 • Calibre: .275 Rigby (7×57mm Mauser)

 This rifle accounted for most of the man-eating tigers and leopards responsible for over 1,200 human deaths in India.
-Lightweight, accurate, and with mild recoil, it allowed Corbett to make precise, effective shots in dense jungle conditions—showing that skill and shot placement mattered more than calibre.
+Lightweight, accurate, and with mild recoil, it allowed Corbett to make precise, effective shots in dense jungle conditions.
+This demonstrates that skill and shot placement mattered more than calibre.

 The .275 Rigby was the rifle that Jim Corbett used to kill many man-eating tigers and leopards in the provinces of British-controlled India.
 This gun was presented to Jim Corbett by the lieutenant governor of the United Provinces in India for killing the tigress named the Champawat Man-eater in 1907